 The design for the Liberty Gold Eagle was created by Christian Gobrecht.
 He was serving as the Assistant Engraver of the United States Mint, but in time he would ascend to the role of Chief Engraver.
 He had been responsible for the Liberty Seated design, which was utilized across all silver denominations of his era.
 Likewise, the design he created for the eagle would later be adopted for the remaining gold denominations.
 Gobrecht’s designs would bring a measure of uniformity across United States coinage, which would endure for many decades.

-The Liberty Eagle features the head of Liberty appears, facing left.
-She wears a coronet inscribed LIBERTY with her hair bound in a knot with a beaded ribbon.
-The date appears below and thirteen stars surround.
-The obverse for coins of 1838 and some of 1839 feature a design known as “Type of 1838” differentiated by the pointed truncation of the neck, a partially covered ear, and the location of the tip of the coronet close to a star.
-The modified form of the design, or “Type of 1840”, would be used until the end of the series.
+The Liberty Eagle features the head of Liberty facing left.
+She wears a coronet inscribed LIBERTY and her hair is bound with a beaded ribbon.
+The date appears below and thirteen stars are placed evenly around.
+The obverse for eagles of 1838 and some of 1839 features a design known as “Type of 1838” differentiated by the pointed truncation of the neck and a partially covered ear.
+The modified form of the design known as “Type of 1840” would be used for the remaining coins of the series.

 The reverse design depicts a bald eagle, grasping an olive branch in one talon and three arrows in the other.
-The eagle’s wings are spread, and a large shield is placed at the chest.
-The inscription UNITED STATES OF AMERICA is around and the denomination expressed as TEN D. is near the bottom rim, representing the first time the face value was mentioned on the denomination.
-The reverse lettering was altered early in the series.
-For the earliest issues (1838 and 1839/8) the lettering was large, but it was reduced in size when the “Type of 1840” was introduced.
+The eagle’s wings are spread, and a large shield is placed at its breast.
+The inscription UNITED STATES OF AMERICA is around and “TEN D.” is near the bottom rim, representing the first time the face value was included on the denomination.
+The reverse underwent two changes during the course of the series.
+The larger lettering used for the “Type of 1838” was reduced in size when the “Type of 1840” was introduced.
 In 1866, a scroll inscribed IN GOD WE TRUST was added above the head of the eagle.
 This motto had been added to the majority of denominations following the conclusion of the American Civil War.